Neunkirchen, Saarland: Weimar Republic

 Neunkirchen was awarded township as late as 1922 after having been the largest village in Prussia for some time.

 Nazi era and World War II

 On 10 February 1933, an explosion of a giant gas tank at the ironwork caused 68 casualties, 190 injured.
 The damage spread over a part of the factory and also hit a nearby residential area and a school building.
 The duration of repair work and temporary closing of the damaged parts of the iron works was about nine months.
 This event caused worldwide media attention.

 Having a big ironworks complex right in the town centre made the town a target for Allied bomb raids in the Second World War.
 In 1945, an air raid destroyed about three quarters of the town centre.
-Due to that, there are many malfunctioning WW2 bombs that didn't explode and can be found even today.
+As a result, there is a large number of unexploded ordnance from WW2 still present in the area today and around 1/3 of the city consists of buildings from before 1945.

 Post World War II

 On September 10, 1987, General Secretary of the Socialist Unity Party Erich Honecker visited his birthplace Neunkirchen.